Visual Arts Scholarship Competition

 4th Place – $2,500

-Due to a significant interest in submitting art digitally and Thea Foundation's awareness of the current pandemic, we've opted to take our 2020 Visual Arts Scholarship Competition completely online.
+Due to the Corona Virus Thea's Visual Arts Scholarship Competition will be online.
 Please DO NOT mail in or drop off your work at Thea Foundation.

 See art submission details below